Contributed by Guest Blogger Geraldine Mills

 If you’re wondering what else you can do in Madison aside from daydreaming and lazing around, check out this list:

 There are a lot of historic homes in Madison.
 They even have a preservation committee that safeguards the integrity and the condition of these homes.
 Georgia’s Antebellum Trail is where you will find the most number of homes available for touring.
 You can casually drive or bike around this trail and stop at each house for a visit.

-But if you want to learn more about the houses in Madison, you can download the free, self-guided downtown walking tour app or book a walking tour with North Georgia Tours.
+But if you want to learn more about the houses in Madison, you can use the free, self-guided downtown walking tour or book a walking tour with North Georgia Tours.
 So, if that’s how you want to explore this area, you can take them any day.

 With a historical town like this, no matter how small, it’s still proper to visit their museums to understand the place better.
 They have the Madison-Morgan Cultural Center and the Morgan Country African American Museum.
 You can spend an entire afternoon just devouring fascinating details about the town.